 - Trial judge: The trial judge decided in favour of the bank and ordered Mr. and Mrs. Amadio to pay the amount of $239,000 to the bank.
 As there was no evidence of undue influence.
 And the misrepresentation was not the fault of the bank instead it was Vincenzo who should be help for misrepresentation.

-- Court of Appeal: It was held by the court that and Mrs. Amadio is under no obligation to pay any amount as it was banks duty to disclose the information before making them sign the papers.
+- Court of Appeal: It was held by the court that Mr. and Mrs. Amadio is under no obligation to pay any amount as it was banks duty to disclose the information before making them sign the papers.
 The court also held that the transaction made by the back was of unconscionable nature.

 - High Court: The court dismissed the appeal on the grounds that the bank did not disclosed the information to Mr. and Mrs. Amadio and also dismissed it on the grounds of misrepresentation of facts of the mortgage and guarantee.
 This made Mr. and Mrs. Amadio not bound to pay any compensation amount to the bank and there exist no obligations towards the bank.
+Legal obligation is created only when all the essentials of a valid contract are fulfilled by the party.
+But the party did not represent the actual facts of the documents.